kubinity-com/documentation/docs/getting-started.md

 ## Creating an account

-Kube Alliance is still being developed.
+Kubinity is still being developed.
 There is no user management yet, so administrative actions have to be done by a human.
 To request an account, please head over to [my website](https://garrit.xyz/contact) and ask me about access to the cluster.